Surfndez/7zWindowsCE/README.md

 I used a Windows 7 Pro SP1 x64 Virtual Machine to minimize complications with Visual Studio 2008 on Windows 10.

-Download 7z-AloneProjectFiles.zip and copy the Alone.vcproj and Alone7z.sln to 7z1900-src\CPP\7zip\Bundles\Alone7z to open the sln and build the solution.
-Upon sucess you can tweak the optimizations to your liking.
+Download 7z-AloneProjectFiles.zip and copy the Alone.vcproj and Alone7z.sln to 7z1900-src\CPP\7zip\Bundles\Alone7z to open the sln.
+Change from Debug to ReleaseU and build the solution.
+Upon sucess you can tweak the optimizations to your liking or take those settings over to another build.

 I've included my unicode supported 7zr-releaseU.small.exe binary in the release as well.
 I optimized for small code over speed.